mchini/con2phys-website/docs/source/index.md

 **CON²PHYS** is a collaborative study that aims to quantify how much -- or how little -- consensus exists among neuroscientists when interpreting fundamental in vivo electrophysiology concepts.

-The rationale behind this project is the suspicion that **systems neuroscience** is becoming an increasingly **fragmented field**.
+This project stems from the conviction that **systems neuroscience** is becoming an increasingly **fragmented field**.
-Terms like “representation”, “functional connectivity” or "gamma oscillations" sound universal, yet their definitions and implementations vary wildly depending on who you ask.
+Terms like “representation”, “functional connectivity” or "gamma oscillations" sound universal, yet their definitions and implementations vary widely depending on who you ask.

 Do these differences make a difference?
 That’s precisely the empirical question that CON²PHYS will answer.

 ## How does the project work?

 We will give you a single dataset to analyze and 15 multiple-choice questions to answer.
-The questions will be seemingly straightforward and deliberately underspecified.
-You will answer using your own assumptions and pipelines.
+The questions are seemingly straightforward and deliberately underspecified, and you will answer them using your own assumptions and pipelines.
-The goal is to reveal how individual analytical choices -- often arbitrary, often invisible -- might ultimately lead to different results.
+The goal is to reveal how our everyday analytical choices -- often arbitrary, often invisible -- might ultimately lead to different results.

 **Participation is open** to all neuroscientists with substantial prior systems neuroscience experience regardless of the subdiscipline: from computational to cellular neuroscience, and everything in between.
 Participation comes with a concrete incentive: